jamiechong/revisionize/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Fix edge case bug where ACF change was not tracked in WP Revision Tracker.

 = 1.3.3 =
 * Track ACF changes in the built-in WP Revision Tracker when a Revisionized post is published.
 * Add filter (`revisionize_exclude_post_types`) to exclude Revisionize functionality for specific post types.
 By default ACF custom field types are disabled.